 A more detailed, official description of this and other aspects of the Ph.D.
 Program can be found in the Handbook of the Graduate Studies Committee of the Department of Accounting and MIS.

-The most common minor areas for our students are Microeconomic Theory and Applied Statistics.
-Minors are designed and offered by the outside department.
+The most common graduate minor areas for our students are Economics and Statistics.
+The outside department designs and offers the minors.
 Some departments have standard examination procedure for granting a minor.
 Other departments require satisfactory grades in a specific number of courses.
-A list of potential minors is below.
+Some potential graduate minors include:

-The Accounting and MIS Department administers the Candidacy Examination in association with the Graduate School.
+The accounting and MIS Department administers the Candidacy Examination in association with the Graduate School.
 The student must circulate the written examination, which consists normally of his or her dissertation proposal, at least two weeks prior to the date of the oral exam.
-This means the students must have received permission from his or her adviser well in advance of the planned date, so that an examination committee can be formed, which includes a Graduate School representative assigned by the Graduate School.
+This means the student must have received permission from his or her advisor well in advance of the planned date, so that an examination committee can be formed.
 Accounting and MIS rules require unanimous approval of the oral examination in order for the student to become a candidate.
 There must be a minimum of one semester between the student’s candidacy examination and final dissertation defense.
 For example, if a student’s candidacy exam occurs in the fall semester, the earliest they can defend their dissertation is the following summer semester.
 Because of this rule, students typically schedule their candidacy exam during the spring, summer, or fall semester before going on the job market to ensure they can defend their dissertation prior to their first semester as a faculty member.